- Have you had pain or discomfort for 3 or more days per month in last 3 months?

 - Avoid sugar and refined foods.
 Fermentation of high carbohydrate foods in the intestines can also contribute to irritation and intestinal spasm.Here is another reason to avoid bread not to mentions pastries and baking which have a high glycaemic index, raising sugars in the intestines and blood stream.
 These foods, along with sweets, are also acid forming and they hinder the body’s nutrient absorption.
 A high sugar diet has been shown to increase inflammation, slow the transit time of food through the intestines and alter stool composition.

 - Try Probiotics.
 Natural yoghurt and naturally fermented foods (such as sauerkraut, tempeh etc) help to restore the beneficial bacteria of the intestines.
 Your naturopath may recommend a specific probiotic powder or capsule with good gut bacteria such as Lactobacillus acidophilus and other specific organisms to help restore balance in the intestines and speed the reduction of symptoms.
 Some people with IBS feel their symptoms are worse if they take probiotics.
-If this happens to you, please make an appointment.
+If this happens to you, please make an appointment using the link below.

 Hypersensitivity of organs in IBS sufferers contributes to a heightened perception of pain.
 A healthy gut produces natural factors that help with sensitivity, for example, strains of Lactobacillus act on opioid receptors in the cells that line the intestine and help to bring pain relief.
 When constipation is a problem, probiotic organisms can increase stool frequency and also reduce moderate to severe abdominal pain and bloating.
-However, recent research has made a very strong connection between excess hydrogen-gas production in cases of diarrhoea-predominant IBS (who tend to experience more pain) and excessive prduction of methane gas in those with constipation-dominant IBS.
-Both of these situations are diagnosed by a SIBO-breath test.
+However, recent research has made a very strong connection between excess hydrogen-gas production in cases of diarrhoea-predominant IBS (who tend to experience more pain) and excessive production of methane gas in those with constipation-dominant IBS.
+Both of these situations are accurately evaluated with a SIBO-breath test.

 Identify your Food Allergies

-Once your problem foods have been identified we will work through a dietary plan with you.
+Once your problem foods have been identified we will work through a plan with you.

-In addition to following the dietary advice of your practitioner, certain herbs that are effective in soothing inflammation and pain in the gastrointestinal tract may be prescribed.
+In addition to following the dietary advice of your practitioner, certain herbs that are effective in soothing inflammation and pain in the gastrointestinal tract may be prescribed to alleviate the symptoms of Irritable Bowel Syndrome.
 It is also important to stimulate the digestive juices of the stomach, liver and gallbladder to support optimal digestion.

 Bitter herbs such as milk thistle (Silybum marianum), globe artichoke (Cynara scolymus), schisandra (Schisandra chinensis), gentian (Gentiana lutea) and hops (Humulus lupulus) may be used for this.